-"Terrence McGinnis, did you quit?"
+"Terrence McGinnis, did you quit?!"
 Mary all of a sudden blurts out.
 "No wonder you have more time on your hands and you failed your final!
 Get Wayne on the phone right now-"

 "Ma!
 I said it wasn't me!"
 Terry cuts her off.
 "Calm down!
 Like I said, it's a friend."

 Studying his face for honesty, Mary clears her throat and scoots a little closer to her son.
 "Alright, how well do you know her?"
-She asks wondering if Terry is using a female friend to throw her off the trail.
+She asks wondering if Terry is using a female pronoun to throw her off the trail.